interactive-video-labs/interactive-video-core/DEVELOPER.md

 -   **Run Demo Project:**
     ```bash
+    pnpm serve
+    ```
+    This command starts a local server to serve the `examples/index.html` file, allowing you to test core functionality in a browser.
+Make sure to run `pnpm build` first if you've made changes to the source code.

+-   **Development with Live Reloading:**
+    ```bash
     pnpm dev
     ```
-    This command typically starts a development server that serves the `examples/index.html` file, allowing you to test core functionality in a browser.
+    This command watches for changes in the source code and automatically rebuilds the package.
+You would typically run this in conjunction with `pnpm serve` to see your changes reflected live in the demo.

 -   **Build Core Package:**
     ```bash